pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2021-02-09-matrix-transformation.md

 ![png](/assets/images/linear-transformations-of-images-with-matrices_files/linear-transformations-of-images-with-matrices_10_0.png)

+After rotation, some pixels move out of our Matplotlib axes frame so we end with a cropped image.
-We can combine the scaling and rotation transformations together by using the product of the 2 transformation matrices!
+We can also combine the scaling and rotation transformations together by using the product of the 2 transformation matrices!

 ```python